 Examples of recent work

 - The dam was deteriorating to the point where it posed a hazard to lake users and the environment.
 Through funds raised by the WLA, the dam and the dam gate have been rebuilt and is in great shape for at least the next 25 years.
+The dam has performed well during the heavy rains in 2018.

 - A long standing flooding problem on the Rt.
 113 side of the lake became a real threat to water quality when metaphython, caused by nutrients washing into the lake, became evident.
 Coordinated by an enthusiastic committee of the WLA, the Town of Standish, Cumberland County Soils & Water, the DEP, the Davis Foundation, and impacted residents were brought together to solve the problem.
 As of the fall of 2013 this remediation effort has significantly address the runoff issues.
+Every year WLA volunteers check the berms, culverts, field, etc. that were part of this remediation.
+As of the summer of 2018 the system is working well.

 - Turning to experts to help guidance on water quality best practices.
 In 2016 this resulted in the deployment buoy and data logger system to gather more data on water quality including water temperature and dissolved oxygen.